MistyCommunity/Documentation/README.md

 ## Fixing and Growing the Docs

 Found something small in the docs that you think should be changed?
-Create an issue here in the repo.
+Create an issue right here in the repo.
+Go to the **Issues** tab and click **New issue**.

 Want to contribute something to the docs bigger than a bug report?